christoper22/appeccomerce/README.md

 5.change status(patch)
 localhost:8080/ecommerce/users/:id/orders/:idorder/:status
 id in here is id user
-status is enum use paid or pending or cancel
+status is enum use paid or pending